 Home Owners Save Money With Solar Lease

 Those who cannot afford to purchase a photovoltaic system have the option to rent one.
-With solar leasing, high front-up costs can be avoided and electricity costs lowered.
-But leasing also means to be dependent on a solar company and in the long run savings are not typically as high as they would be with a fully owned system.
+With solar leasing, high up-front costs can be avoided and electricity costs lowered.
+Leasing can require, however, some dependence on a solar company and in the long run savings are not typically as high as they would be with a fully-owned system.

 Solar leasing is an affordable option of going green without huge investment costs.
 It enables people to produce and use their own solar power without buying a solar system and still save on monthly electricity bills.